There are a range of myths around stopping smoking. There’s no truth behind them – don’t let them put you off stopping before you get started.

 Nicotine is a powerful drug, it can overcome the brain’s ability to control the release of dopamine.

 When you smoke, you’ll feel that you need a cigarette to control your dopamine levels.
-Therefore, having a cigarette makes it seem like it’s helping you to relax, but the physical stress on your body is actually increasing.
-The good news is that after 3 months of being smoke-free, the ability to control dopamine returns to a normal state.
+Therefore, having a cigarette makes it seem like it’s helping you to relax.
+But the physical stress on your body is actually increasing.
+After 3 months of being smoke-free, the ability to control dopamine returns to a normal state.

 Read more about cravings

-Although it’s maybe true that you shouldn’t try to quit during particularly stressful times, don’t use this as an excuse to never try.
+Although you might not want to quit during particularly stressful times, don’t use this as an excuse to never try.

-Set a date that works for you, such as the beginning of a holiday or the beginning of the week.
-Work out what makes you want a cigarette, such as having a cup of tea or going to the pub, and pick a day when you can avoid these triggers.
+Set a date that works for you, like the beginning of a holiday or the beginning of the week.
+Work out what makes you want a cigarette, like having a cup of tea or going to the pub.
+Pick a day when you can avoid these triggers.

 Tell your family and friends that you’re planning to quit on that date and let them know what you need from them.
-It might be a good idea to tell your work colleagues you’re planning on quitting so they don’t offer you a cigarette or put temptation in your way.
+It might be a good idea to tell your work colleagues too so they don’t offer you a cigarette or put temptation in your way.

 Read more about getting ready to quit

 You may think it’s safer to smoke hand-rolled tobacco rather than cigarettes.
-It can be cheaper, but roll-ups actually expose smokers to 4,000 toxic chemicals through their smoke, many of them poisonous and carcinogenic (causing cancer).
+It can be cheaper, but roll-ups expose people who smoke to 4,000 toxic chemicals through their smoke.
+Many of the chemicals are poisonous and carcinogenic (causing cancer).

 The levels of nicotine and tar are higher in roll-ups than in most ordinary cigarettes.
 Many people who smoke roll-ups don’t use a filter, so they inhale more tar and nicotine.

 Second-hand smoke is a very real danger.
-Smoking has been banned in all enclosed public places across the UK.
+Smoking is banned in all enclosed public places across the UK.

-Children breathe faster than adults, which means they take in more of the harmful chemicals in second-hand smoke.
+Children breathe faster than adults.
+This means they take in more of the harmful chemicals in second-hand smoke.

 Read more about second-hand smoke